6 Health Benefits Of Water Chestnuts: The Next Big Superfood

 What do you know about water chestnuts?
 If you are drawing a blank, don’t be surprised.
 They aren’t a common ingredient in American households and are usually found in Asian food stores.
 Yet, the health benefits of this delicious aquatic vegetable might be enough to get on your radar.

 Water chestnuts thrive in freshwater.
 When ripe, they have a distinctive nutty and sweet flavor.
 They also have a lovely, interesting texture.
-If you are intrigued by water chestnut products, here are some good health-related reasons for you to enjoy this delicious veggie.
+If you are intrigued by water chestnut products, here are 6 good health-related reasons for you to enjoy this delicious veggie.

 1. Provide Vitamins And Minerals